marxin/texi2rst-generated/sphinx/gccint/control-flow-graph/edges.rst

 *computed jumps*

-  .. index:: computed jump

-  .. index:: EDGE_ABNORMAL
+  .. index:: computed jump, EDGE_ABNORMAL

   Computed jumps contain edges to all labels in the function referenced from the code.
 All those edges have ``EDGE_ABNORMAL`` flag set.